Medical Program Assistant | Mental Health Services

 If you’re hungry, you eat.
 If you’re thirsty, you drink.
 If you're tired, you sleep.
 Between classes, work, and extracurricular activities, it’s easy to push sleep to the back burner.

-Aim for seven to eight hours of sleep per night.
+The basics: Aim for slightly more than seven and a half hours of sleep each night.
 Before you say you don't have time for that, remember that sleep is an extremely important function for, well, everything.
 Research suggests that students who get at least seven to eight hours of sleep have higher GPAs than those who get six or less.
 Sleep lets your brain rest and sort through all of the information that bombards you daily.
 It allows you to rebuild cells, refill energy stores, and retain memory.

 - Keep your caffeine, nicotine and alcohol intake in check.
 Avoid consuming caffeine at least six hours before bed.
 This includes the tricky sources, like chocolate, tea, or even decaf coffee.

 - Establish a routine before bed that allows you to relax and wind down.
-Stretching is a great segue to the sack — it improves blood flow and promotes relaxation.
+Stretching and deep breathing are great segues to the sack — they improves blood flow and promotes relaxation.

-- Maintain a comfortable sleeping environment.
-Preferably dark, quiet, and a good temperature.
+- Set the mood and maintain a comfortable sleeping environment.
+Preferably dark, quiet, and at a cool temperature.

 - Check out Columbia University's a!Sleep website for sleep resources (e.g., a sleep assessment, sleep diary, and e-cards)

 - "Who Needs Sleep?"
 [PDF]

 - "Wakeup call for college students: New research finds you need to catch more Z's," Science Daily

 - "Why Sleep Is Needed to Form Memories," Science Daily